HoaxParagon/openwrt-scripts/README.md

 both scripts work on openwrt, neither uses airmon-ng.
 Currently airmon-ng doesn't work well with openwrt, at least not in my use case.

+Terminal download methods provided for stock install of openwrt
+-

 download this file without git:
 -------------------------------